ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-apps.md

 ---
-title: Monitor and report app status in Microsoft 365 security
+title: View app reports in Microsoft 365 security
 description: Describes how you can gain more insight into cloud app use in your organization
 keywords: security, malware, Microsoft 365, M365, security center, monitor, report, apps ms.prod: w10